hazraChandrima/vimrc/README.md

 # My minimal vimrc

-This is a simple and minimal vim configuration that I use often.
+This is a simple and minimal vim configuration that I use.
 Honestly, I don't know why I made this.
 No one's gonna read this... just like my DMs.

 Anyways, I'll be switching to NeoVim very soon, so I just wanted to start with Vim first.

-And most importantly, this is for Linux users (works on macOS too), cuz anyone using Windows must be happy with their VSCode extensions.
+This is for Linux users (works on macOS too), cuz anyone using Windows must be happy with their VSCode extensions.

 ## Low-key features this vimrc offers